chanzuckerberg/edu-design-system/docs/CONTRIBUTING.md

 ## Contribution workflow

 **Note**: For urgent hotfixes, use `main` instead of `next` as the base of your changes.
+**Note**: If you suspect your change will be breaking, flag the team ahead of time to discuss any conflicts with EDS release planning.

 In order to contribute to EDS, please follow this workflow: